 Your choice of words matters.
 For that clerk, hearing these impolite requests makes him or her feel unworthy of respect, shamed, and will probably result in rudeness in return.
 For some people, being rude to others is a way of feeling better about themselves.
 They believe that it puts everyone else beneath them.
 Most people are rude simply out of habit, or because they never learned how to be polite.

 There have been many surveys to determine the rudest places in the United States.
-In January, Travel & Leisure readers picked Boston, Los Angeles, Washington, D.C., Miami, and New York as the top five rudest cities in the country (Chicago was number 14).
+In 2019, Business Insider readers picked New York City, Los Angeles, Washington, D.C., Chicago, and Boston as the top five rudest cities in the country.
 Boston and New York nearly always appear at the top of these lists.

 Politeness elevates a person, while rudeness lowers.
 That is why so many people feel insulted when strangers are rude to them.
-Rudeness is a sign of disrespect, and no one wants to be disrespected.
+Rudeness is a sign of disrespect.
 Many, however, have become so accustomed to it that they do not give it a second thought.

 That all changed during the 1960s, when the counterculture deemed politeness to be a relic of the past.
 Everything, from the way people dressed to the way they spoke, became more casual.
 Having manners was considered stuffy and snobbish, characteristic of an out-of-touch upper class.
 After all, manners were identified with wealthy aristocrats and blue bloods, and anyone who aspired to be like them was, in Marxist terminology, “petite bourgeoisie.”